Positivstellens\"atze for polynomial matrices with universal quantifiers: Introduction

 \section{Introduction}

 Positivstellens\"atze are fundamental results in real algebraic geometry, asserting under which conditions a polynomial is guaranteed to be positive on a given set \cite{realAG,Laurent_sumsof,PPSOSMarshall,ScheidererSurvey}.
 Most Positivstellens\"atze achieve this by expressing the polynomial using sums of squares (SOS).
-These powerful results offer constructive methods to certify whether a polynomial $f$ is positive over a basic semialgebraic set defined by
+These powerful results offer constructive methods for certifying whether a polynomial $f$ is positive over a basic semialgebraic set defined by polynomial inequalities

-and have widespread applications in areas like optimization, algebraic geometry, control theory, and more where polynomial positivity is a key concern \cite{SOCAGbook,HKL2020,Lasserre2015,Laurent_sumsof,Nie2023}.
+and have widespread applications in areas such as optimization, algebraic geometry, control theory, and more where polynomial positivity is a key concern \cite{SOCAGbook,HKL2020,Lasserre2015,Laurent_sumsof,Nie2023}.

 Depending on whether the semialgebraic set $\K$ is assumed to be compact, Positivstellens\"atze are divided into two categories.
 When $\K$ is a compact polyhedron with non-empty interior, Handelman's Positivstellensatz \cite{Handelman1988} states that a polynomial $f$ that is positive on $\K$ can be expressed as a positive linear combination of cross-products of $g_j$'s.
-In the case of a more general compact basic semialgebraic set $\K$, Schm\"udgen \cite{Schmugen1991} demonstrated that if a polynomial $f$ is positive on $\K$, then it belongs to the preordering generated by $g_j$'s, that is, $f$ can be represented as an SOS-weighted combination of cross-products of $g_j$'s.
+In the case of a more general compact basic semialgebraic set $\K$, Schm\"udgen \cite{Schmugen1991} demonstrated that if a polynomial $f$ is positive on $\K$, then it belongs to the preorder generated by $g_j$'s, that is, $f$ can be represented as an SOS-weighted combination of cross-products of $g_j$'s.
 Putinar’s Positivstellensatz \cite{Putinar1993} provides an alternative representation that avoids the need for cross-products of $g_j$'s under the Archimedean condition (slightly stronger than compactness).
 Building on Putinar’s Positivstellensatz, Lasserre \cite{LasserreGlobal2001,Lasserre09,Lasserre2015} introduced a moment-SOS hierarchy of semidefinite relaxations for polynomial optimization.
 This framework generates a non-decreasing sequence of lower bounds converging to the optimal value of a given polynomial optimization problem.
-When $f$ is only nonnegative on $\K$, Lasserre and Netzer \cite{Lasserre05} provided an SOS approximation of $f$ via high-degree perturbations.